-The Halton Hills Green Building Development Standards should be adhered to in all new development.
+The Halton Hills Green Building Development Sstandards should be adhered to in all new development as well as expansions to existing buildings.

 Policies and guidelines endorsed by Council should be adhered to in all new development as well as expansions to existing buildings.